leoopardo/leoopardo/README.md

 ### Hi there my name is Leonardo 👋

-- 💼 Front End Developer at PDV365
+- 💼 Full-stack Developer at Totalpass
 - 📫 How to reach me: leo.san9@hotmail.com

  ### languages I use: